ketanbhatt/ketanbhatt.com/content/blog/feedback/index.md

 ## Hear out the other side

 Another thing I do is, I try to see where the other person might be coming from.
-As in, why does the person think he is right, or that what he is suggesting is fair.
+As in, why does the person think they are right or what they are suggesting is fair.
 If you understand the motive behind someone's actions, it is also easy to reason with them, and/or understand their point (_the idea was discussed in an unrelated book:_ [_Never Split the Difference_](https://www.goodreads.com/book/show/26156469-never-split-the-difference)).

-Related to this is the idea that if you want to buy something you already like or are biased for, let's say the iPhone, don't search for, "why should I buy the iPhone".
-Rather, search for, "why should I **_not_** buy the iPhone?" because that gets you a perspective that you already don't have.
+Related to this is the idea that if you want to buy something you already like, let's say the iPhone, don't search for "why should I buy the iPhone".
+Rather, search for "why should I **_not_** buy the iPhone?" because that is a perspective you don't have.
+Once you understand the arguments from both the sides, you can now make a more informed decision.

-Similarly, I will think, "Why is this person making the same mistakes again?
-Maybe he doesn't consider it a mistake?
-Because then that means that I wasn't clear when I explained it to him.".
-And not, "This person is making the same mistakes again.
-He doesn't listen at all, let me put that negatively in his performance review."
+Learning from this, when someone disagrees with me, I try to think "What might be the reason that makes this person believe they are right?
+What information/insight do they have that I might be lacking?".
+This also helps me ask better questions to clarify the opposing argument.
+This is much better than thinking "Why can't they understand my argument?".

 I will be happy to know about what you do to take critical feedback well, and if you think I need to relearn a few things.